-How to help ?
+How to help us ?

-Individualized humanitarian aid
+Offer to be a foster family: Individualized humanitarian aid

 Our action :

-In partnership with other associations active in these areas, we organize travel and hospitality in France for one, two, three weeks, or more, for young people or adults who are in very difficult or precarious living conditions and / or traumatized because they live in areas exposed to rocket fire.
+In conjunction with associations active in these precarious areas of life, we organize travel and reception in France for one, two, three weeks or more, for young and old people who are experiencing daily difficulties.

 For Israeli young people and adults in psycho-socio-economic difficulties and / or traumatized because they live in areas exposed to rocket fire :